Theatre Royal Drury Lane

 Time Out says

-The hour-long 'Through the Stage Door' tour takes place six days a week.
+Prior to 'Charlie's opening, the venue was given a lavish restoration job and probably now looks as good as it ever has – something you can ascertain for yourself with the hour-long 'Through the Stage Door' tour, which takes place six days a week.
 As Theatre Royal Drury Lane is a working theatre, the content may vary.
 Comfortable clothing and footwear is recommended as there are stairs on this walking tour.

 The first date can't be after the second date

 It didn't happen in 2020 for obvious reasons, but it could still be the biggest show of 2021, all being well: finally it’s time for Michael Grandage’s musical adaptation of Disney’s ‘Frozen’, aka the most successful animated film of all time.
 Grandage’s...Musicals Friday August 27 2021 - Sunday April 3 2022